 Certainly, sales commissions structures have to change from time to time.
 But we recommend keeping changes to a minimum.
 Every time you make a change and shift goals, it causes confusion and ultimately frustration among your team.
 Try to limit changes and — when changes are unavoidable — communicate them well ahead of time and remind people, in emails, on posters, in sales meetings, that those changes are coming.

 6. How often should I run sales contests or incentive programs?

 Seasonal or quarterly contests have the potential to drive higher sales for a period if that’s your goal.
 How often you coordinate them is up to you and your organization but making them consistent and understandable is key.
 Make sure you communicate the terms of a contest to your team (repeatedly) and keep it simple.
 If it’s a short term contest, sales representatives should understand exactly what they need to do to earn that incentive.

 7. I figured out how to calculate sales commissions.
 Am I done?

 Once you’ve got that plan, we can give it the attention it needs.
-Drop us a line to find out more about how Core can fully automate your commission process.
+Contact us to find out more about how Core can fully automate your commission process.